sparkfun/hacker-application/README.md

 2. Follow the instructions in the `README` files contained within each top level directory.
 3. Send a pull request back to SparkFun.

 Note that pull requests can either be sent back to the main repository or you can create a branch on your fork and create a pull request into master on your fork.
-The latter method requires that you contact the management of the SparkFun IT department with a link to your pull request, and affords you as an applicant some degree of anonymity.
+The latter method requires that you contact your contacts in the hiring process (or, if you're submitting a pull req uninvited,the management of the SparkFun IT department) with a link to your pull reques.
+Use the latter method if you prefer some degree of anonymity.

 ### What Happens To Your Pull Request